laktek/punch/README.md

 # Punch
-### Generate static sites with mustache templates & json
+### Generate static sites with Mustache templates & JSON

-I'll update the README soon with more elaborative details and examples.
+NOTE: I will update the README with more elaborative details and examples.

 Installation
 ------------